 Tacos, quesadillas, nachos…you name it.
-When I couldn’t have corn, because of Baby Bee’s corn intolerance, I really missed my chips and salsa.
-I’d still eat guacamole, on everything, pretty much, but I did miss crunchy tortilla chips.
+When I couldn’t have corn, because of my son’s corn intolerance, I really missed my chips and salsa.
+I’d still eat guacamole, on pretty much anything, but I did miss crunchy tortilla chips.

-As I said, I loooove guacamole, and since I knew we were making bean and vegan cheese quesadillas, I thought this recipe for avocado dip would be perfect!
-I did make some changes so that it would be dairy free.
+As I said, I love guacamole, and since I knew we were making bean and vegan cheese quesadillas, I thought this recipe for avocado dip would be perfect!
+I did make some changes to the original recipe so that it would be dairy free.

 Creamy Avocado Dip.